 One driver sent an official complaint when his car was written off in an accident.
 He said Travelers had undervalued his car to the tune of $3,800 compared to its NADA blue book value.
 After four months, no settlement had been reached.

 A customer whose parked car was damaged by a hit-and-run driver was told his Travelers claim had been denied.
 The insurance company said he must have taken the car out at night, crashed it himself and taken it back to where it had originally been parked.
 This man had been a customer of Travelers for almost five years, with no previous claims.

 When it comes to Travelers Insurance Oregon claims, it seems likely that the injured party will be offered less than their claim is worth, particularly if they deal directly with the insurance company, which is what Travelers’ website encourages all people making claims to do.
-The best independent advice for any Oregonian who is filing a claim against Travelers Insurance is to contact a reputable Portland motor vehicle insurance claim lawyer first.
+The best independent advice for any Oregonian who is filing a claim against Travelers Insurance is to contact a reputable Portland injury lawyer first.
 Let them negotiate a fair and speedy settlement on your behalf.
 They deal with Travelers Insurance and other insurance companies on a daily basis, and understand very well how the system works.
 They can use that practical experience to your advantage, to get you the compensation you deserve, and get it quickly.